-Hair loss and age
+Hair loss at a young age

 What happens during an FUE hair transplant?